Julie R. Posselt

 She has published research in the American Educational Research Journal, Annual Review of Sociology, Research in Higher Education, Journal of Higher Education, Teachers College Record, Higher Education: Handbook of Theory and Research, and the Chronicle of Higher Education, among others.
 Her work has been highlighted in Science, The Atlantic, New York Times, Slate, Times Higher Education (UK), Insider Higher Ed, among others.
 She is a member of the Journal of Higher Education’s and Journal of Diversity in Higher Education's editorial review boards, and is program chair for the 2019 Sociology of Education Association meeting.

 My research group strives to understand institutionalized racial and gender inequities, especially in graduate education and the disciplines.
-By advancing theory and evidence about the core cultural and structural forces that embed inequalities in departments, disciplines, schools, and universities, we can more effectively work with practitioners to develop locally resonant, effective strategies for resisting the status quo and creating more inclusive educational institutions.
+By advancing theory and evidence about the core cultural and structural forces that embed inequalities in departments, disciplines, schools, and universities, we can more effectively work with practitioners to develop locally resonant, effective strategies for creating more equitable, inclusive educational institutions.